natalienoelle/build/milestones/step03/index.md

 ## Greyscales, Code Scaffolding

-Create grayscales for each main interaction and screen, and conduct rapid user testing to validate design solutions.
+Create greyscales for each main interaction and screen, and conduct rapid user testing to validate design solutions.
 Setup initial code scaffolding with tools and frameworks chosen.

 ### PM:
 * [ ] Github issues